-Avoid use of terms that imply uncertainty (such as "probably," "apparently," "likely," or "consistent with") to describe diagnoses or conditions that are confirmed.
+In the outpatient setting, avoid terms that imply uncertainty (such as "probably," "apparently," "likely," or "consistent with") to describe diagnoses or conditions that are confirmed.
 Always document the signs and symptoms in the absence of a confirmed diagnosis.

 Status Conditions